lmfit/uncertainties/doc/user_guide.rst

 (For Python before version 2.6, one can do ``'Result = %s' % x.format('10.2f')`` instead.)
-When a width is used, exponents are not factored, so that each part (nominal value and standard deviation) are well aligned; using a (minimal) width of 1 is thus a way of forcing exponents to not be factored.
+When a width is used, exponents are not factored, so that parts (nominal value and standard deviation) can be well aligned; using a (minimal) width of 1 is thus a way of forcing exponents to not be factored.